Why Bridges?

 Postsecondary students are often faced with challenges outside of school that impact their skill development, degree completion, and ultimately their job qualifications when entering the workforce.
 These challenges, like poverty, lack of affordable housing, lack of family support, and other competing responsibilities, are too-often left to students to manage on their own.

 To prepare students for careers that earn a living wage, we must invest in education pathways that recognize and support them through the unique, historic barriers they face along the “middle skills” pathway.
-Strengthening the availability and access to quality opportunities for advancement allows us to meet the needs of Black, Latinx and low-income Chicagoans by addressing the systemic inequities that have long limited their options to obtaining higher earning careers.
+Strengthening the availability and access to quality opportunities for advancement allows us to meet the needs of Black, Latine and low-income Chicagoans by addressing the systemic inequities that have long limited their options to obtaining higher earning careers.

 The Support Gap